deeplab-ai/denvis/README.md

 # DENVIS v1.0 paper results reproduction [WIP]
 ## 1. Download output scores

-Run `download_extract_data.sh` to download and extract all output data/scores used in the Benchmark.
+It is recommended that you run `download_extract_data.sh` to download and extract all output data/scores used in the Benchmark and the ablation studies.

 Alternatively, you can manually download the following DUD-E output scores and extract into `data/outputs` folder:
 * [DENVIS](https://storage.googleapis.com/denvis_v1_outputs/denvis_outputs.tar.gz) (1.1G)